oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 **Sally Beauty**
 _2022 - present | Denton, Texas_

+- Led adoption of a cross-departmental design system in partnership with Product and UX.

 - Refactored legacy codebases for 9 websites and 2 AWS-powered apps, boosting accessibility and SEO, and driving a 28% YoY increase in key metrics.

 - Mentored a team of 10 developers in Salesforce architecture.